Manwil00/team-dev_ops-fork/README.md

 This installs Docker, logs in to the container registry, and starts the application.

+0. Update the `DOMAIN` variable in .env to the obtained public IP.

 1. Navigate to the Ansible directory:
     ```sh
     cd infra/ansible/